Pseudolaureola atlantica

-Pseudolaureola atlantica, or the Spiky Yellow Woodlouse is a species of woodlouse endemic to St. Helena's High Peak.
+Pseudolaureola atlantica, the spiky yellow woodlouse, is a species of woodlouse endemic to St. Helena's High Peak.

-Unlike woodlice that forage on the forest floor, the spiky yellow woodlouse inhabits the treetops of Tree fern thickets and Black Cabbage tree woodland, as well as black scale fern groves, found on Peaks National Park.
+Unlike woodlice that forage on the forest floor, the spiky yellow woodlouse inhabits the treetops of tree fern thickets and black cabbage tree woodland, as well as black scale fern groves, found on Peaks National Park.
 They have also been recorded inhabiting St. Helena redwood trees.

 Its numbers are in decline due to introduced species such as rats and competition with foreign woodlice.
 Large scale flax farming is decimating the now-reduced black cabbage tree groves that it inhabits.
-A captive breeding program was attempted but failed because of their need for very precise conditions,their focus has now changed from captive breeding to preservation of habitat.
+A captive breeding program was attempted but failed because of their need for very precise conditions, their focus has now changed from captive breeding to preservation of habitat.